Shovel-nosed Salamander, Desmognathus marmoratus

 The Shovel-nose Salamander is found in drainages of the Blue Ridge Mountains north of the Little Tennessee River.

-A large species (3.5 to 5.0 inches in length) with black, brown, or gray back typically marked with two rows of irregular yellowish to grayish blotches.
+A large species (3.5 to 5.0 inches in length) with black, brown, or gray back is typically marked with two rows of irregular yellowish to grayish blotches.
 The tail is laterally compressed and strongly keeled above.
-Head is flattened and wedge-shaped.
+The Head is flattened and wedge-shaped.

 Distinguished from Black-bellied Salamander by dark gray belly with lighter middle.